 Meet in the Middle activities include the 14.5 mile Equality March from Selma, CA to Fresno and the Equality Rally beginning at noon.
 The site for the Equality Rally is about a 10-minute walk from the site of the synod assembly.

 For the Avoidance of Doubt: The General Assembly of the Church of Scotland was held May 21-27 in Edinburgh, and among the many issues under consideration was the appointment of Rev. Scott Rennie as pastor of Queen's Cross Church in Aberdeen.
 Rev. Rennie is Church of Scotland's first openly gay minister, and while a majority in the parish support his appointment, there are many throughout the Church of Scotland who object.
 A formal complaint against the appointment was raised by Rev. Ian Aitken.
-Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
+Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 On May 23, the General Assembly considered Dissent and Complaint of Rev. Ian Aitken and Others Against a Decision of the Presbytery of Aberdeen.
 A motion was made to grant the dissent and complaint and to rescind the call issued to Rev. Rennie by the Aberdeen Presbytery.
 A counter motion was made to refuse the dissent and complaint because proper procedure had been followed.
 The counter motion also enjoined the assembly to: